Welcome to School District #49

 School District #49 (Central Coast) Board of Trustees and staff care about each and every student and value experiential learning to activate high academics.

-Finally, there is also an ever growing of folks interested in sustainable agriculture, nutrition, and organic farming.
+Finally, there is also an ever growing number of folks interested in sustainable agriculture, nutrition, and organic farming.

-For parents and students we can offer small class sizes with strong teacher support and a large number of extra-curricular opportunities for students to participate in.
-For potential employees we can offer a wonderful opportunity to both work and play in a small rural setting with an excellent compensation package.
+For parents and students, we can offer small class sizes with strong teacher support and a large number of extra-curricular opportunities for students to participate in.
+For potential employees, we can offer a wonderful opportunity to both work and play in a small rural setting with an excellent compensation package.